← Back to Datasets

 View the Spreadsheet

-First, we'll create a pivot table to look at total flights, delays, and cancellations by airport.
+First, we'll create a pivot table to look at total flights, flight delays, and flight cancellations by airport.
 We can look at delays in a few ways - mean, median, 90th percentile (gives us the 10% worst delays) using the pivot table calculations.
 We can also use XLOOKUP to join with another pivot table that filters to flights delayed 10+ mins.
-Next, we can add calculated columns onto our pivot table to see the percent of flights delayed and cancelled at U.S. airports. pivot table of flights
+Next, we can add calculated columns onto our pivot table to see the percent of flights delayed and cancelled at U.S. airports. pivot table of flights data

 We can insert a chart to better visualize the data.
 U.S. flight delays by airport